Skip to content

 NameRoleStatusBackground

 Paul MillsSouth West Regional DirectorNo FlagsDevon-based retired engineer.
 Entered politics in 2019 via Brexit Party.
 Coordinates Cornwall and Devon operations.
+Appointed Nathan Michell to the CRH branch chair in November 2025 over local member objections.

-Tier 5: County Organisers
+Tier 5: County Organiser

 NameRoleStatusBackground